n-beckage/ChemHopper/README.md

 # ChemHopper Project README

+### BUG
+- runtime is not acurrate.. runs 21 and 22 take over 2 days but the runtime does not reflect that.
+Maybe the timer oonly runs when the python codes is being executed, and not when Vina is running. this would explain why the runtime for these runs is so much slower than it actually was.

 ### 8/29/22

 Oftentimes the best molecule chosen from generation 1 is not consistent across runs with the following exceptions: